SH3POZ/DevOps_Workshop/hands-on/Kubernetes/Kubernetes-07-Deployment  Apache and Nginx Services in Kubernetes/README.md

 ```

-- Declarative --> we will typing and create the config yml file by ourselves to run the deployment
+- Declarative --> We will be typing and creating the config yml file by ourselves to run the deployment

 EX..